DEAD

 eventually freed were skilled tradesmen.
 He always claimed he wanted to free

 his slaves but his personal debts prevented it.
-In June

 Jefferson left the Congress after this and returned to Virginia.
 In